Project-Bradnails/Bradnails/README.md

 ## About The Devs
 ### KushKonsumer
-- Enjoys consuming copious amounts of kush.
+- As the name states, enjoys consuming copious amounts of kush.
 In their free time, they like to play video games and consume kush.
 ### Spoodermoon731
-- Big Batman fan.
+- As the name also states, big Batman fan.
 They started to replay Batman Arkham Night for the hype for the new Matrix movie.
 ### StanfieldMozart
 - As the name doesn't state, enjoys the outdoors and seeing the world.
 That about all there is to them.
 ### Rev2